mrbhansali/RAG-chat-bot/README.md

 # RAG Chatbot

 Welcome!
 I built this **RAG (Retrieval-Augmented Generation) Chatbot** to demonstrate how we can leverage Large Language Models to securely and accurately interact with custom datasets.
-Instead of relying solely on an LLM's pre-trained memory, this application retrieves relevant information from a provided knowledge base to generate context-aware, hallucination-free answers.
+Instead of relying solely on an LLM's pre-trained memory, this application retrieves relevant information from a provided knowledge base to generate context-aware, reduced-hallucination answers.

 ## Live Demo
 Check out the deployed application here: **[myrag-chat-bot.streamlit.app](https://myrag-chat-bot.streamlit.app/)**